First Baptist Church of Hampton CDF (Children’s Defense Fund) Freedom School

 • Civic engagement and social action

-• Nutrition, health, and mental health
+• Nutrition, physical, and mental health

 How much does it cost to attend the Freedom School?